lsst-sqre/sqr-011/index.rst

 See the `Developer Guide <http://developer.lsst.io/en/latest/processes/decision_process.html#request-for-discussion-rfd-process>`_ for more information.

-.. _LTD: DocPubs
+.. _DocPubs:

 Docuementation & Publications
 =============================

-Easy to produce, easy to maintain, easy to test and easy to find documentation is a core oart of SQuaRE's contribution to DM.
+Easy to produce, easy to maintain, easy to test and easy to find documentation is a core part of SQuaRE's contribution to DM.

 A Documentation Index
 ----------------------